singer-io/tap-recharge/README.md

     ```
     Pylint test resulted in the following score:
     ```bash
-    Your code has been rated...
-FILL IN LATER.
+    Your code has been rated at 9.78/10
     ```

     To [check the tap](https://github.com/singer-io/singer-tools#singer-check-tap) and verify working: